 A brochure, “Communication: A Family Tradition,” published in 1984 by the ABN staff, aptly summed up the journey the newspaper has traveled during the years of its existence.
 It said, “Communication through the state paper in the present was made possible by the struggles and day-to-day labor of some far-sighted Baptists in Arkansas.
 The past was not always easy and the future is not guaranteed.
 Challenges lie ahead and economic ones are among them.
 Yet, Arkansas Baptists have shown they can meet such challenges.”

-In 2012 and for many years to come, the ABN and staff look forward to telling the story of God among His people known as Arkansas Baptists.
+Today and for many years to come, the ABN and staff look forward to telling the story of God among His people known as Arkansas Baptists.

 Sources for this article included various ABSC annuals; “A History of Baptists in Arkansas 1818-1978” by E. Glenn Hinson; “Across the Editor’s Desk: The Story of State Baptist Papers” by Erwin L. McDonald; “A System & Plan: Arkansas Baptist State Convention 1848-1998” by C. Fred Williams, S. Ray Granade and Kenneth M. Startup; and the “Communication: A Family Tradition” brochure, published in 1984 by the Arkansas Baptist Newsmagazine.